 Roof cleaning is an important part of any home maintenance checklist.
 When you think about your roof, what do you envision?
 Do you see a sturdy, protective barrier against the elements?
 Or do you picture it as a dusty, dirty surface far above your head?
 Your answer probably depends on whether or not your roof has been cleaned recently.
 If it’s time to schedule a roof cleaning for your home – don’t delay!

 Techniques for Roof Cleaning:

 Roof cleaning is a big project that requires the right amount of equipment and preparation.
 The most common way to clean a roof is to use a telescoping extension pole with a brush attached.
-Usually, the cleaner is in a concentrated form and must be diluted in water before it can be sprayed on the roof.
-The application usually takes place from ground level, with the brush being moved in a circular motion to cover the entire surface.
+Usually, the cleaner is concentrated and must be diluted in water before it can be sprayed on the roof.
+The application usually takes place from ground level, with the brush moving in a circular motion to cover the entire surface.